collocations.org

 His kind words brought some comfort to the grieving parents.

-derive, draw, find, get, seek, take
+derive, draw, find, get, have, seek, take

-They sought comfort in each other. | We took great comfort from the fact that at least some of our savings were safe.
+We took great comfort from the fact that our savings were safe.

-COMFORT + NOUN
+comfort + NOUN

 food